panzerdp/dmitripavlutin.com/content/posts/081-own-inherited-properties/index.md

 commentsThreadId: own-and-inherited-properties-in-javascript
 ---

-In JavaScript, contrary to other programming languages like Java or Python, there is no concept of class as a template for creating objects.
+In JavaScript, contrary to other programming languages like Java or Python, there's no template (e.g. classes) concept for creating objects.

-In JavaScript exists only objects or primitive types.
+In JavaScript there are objects or primitive types.
 Every object links to another special object named prototype, from which the object inherits properties.

 In this post, I'll describe the difference between own and inherited properties.
 This will help you understand the *slightly unusual* inheritance mechanism of JavaScript.